Table of Contents

-And even for big, well-established HVAC businesses, it’s a full-time job making sure they stay at the top of search results for high-volume keywords like hvac repair, hvac maintenance, and hvac installation.
+And even for big, well-established HVAC businesses, it’s a full-time job ensuring they stay at the top of search results for high-volume keywords like hvac repair, hvac maintenance, and hvac installation.

 Long-tail keywords are lower competition, but new sites can rank for them quickly.
-In the following post, HVAC Webmasters outlines the importance of long-tail keywords for HVAC contractors online.
+In the following post, HVAC Webmasters outlines the importance of long-tail keywords for HVAC contractors.

 Long-Tail Keywords Explained